HISHAN03/chessssss/README.md

 # chessssss ♛
-a basic chess game which allows two users to play against each other online the project is not yet compleated
+- a basic chess game which allows two users to compeate  against each other. you can also chat with ur opponent in real-time during
-mainly frontend and user authorization are pending will be compleating soon
+- the frontend of this project can be better.you guyz can contribute

 To run Chess on your local machine, follow these steps: